-Smart displays can do a lot — these are our top six favorite ones
+Smart displays can do a lot — these are our favorite ones

 - Low-resolution display

-- Lacks a lot of common smart display features
+- Lacks a lot of standard smart display features

-The best way to think about the Lenovo Smart Clock is like an alarm clock of the future.
-It's small, simple, and does its job well.

-Best Kitchen Display: Lenovo 10.1" Smart Display
+Best kitchen display: Lenovo 10.1" Smart Display

 Rounding out our list, we have the Lenovo 10.1" Smart Display.
-This is one of the first Google Assistant smart displays that was ever released, and while its age is getting up there, it continues to be a really solid purchase for some people.
+This is one of the first Google Assistant smart displays ever released, and while its age is getting up there, it continues to be an excellent purchase for some people.

 Design-wise, the Lenovo Smart Display is pretty unique.
-It has a bamboo back with a wedge that it props up on, allowing you to stand it up horizontally or vertically (though the screen only switches to a vertical layout for Google Duo calls).
+It has a bamboo back with a wedge that it props upon, allowing you to stand it up horizontally or vertically (though the screen only switches to a vertical layout for Google Duo calls).

 The 10.1-inch display looks really good, the speakers are extremely loud, and there's a camera that can be covered up completely with a physical shutter.

-Because of all this, the Lenovo Smart Display is kind of the perfect option if you want something to use in the kitchen.
-It's a lot easier to clean up if it gets dirty compared to the fabric-clad Nest Hub and Nest Hub Max, the speakers are easy to hear even over a roaring dishwasher, and the large screen is a perfect canvas for step-by-step recipes.
+Because of all this, the Lenovo Smart Display is the perfect option if you want something to use in the kitchen.
+It's a lot easier to clean up if it gets dirty than the fabric-clad Nest Hub and Nest Hub Max, the speakers are easy to hear even over a roaring dishwasher, and the large screen is a perfect canvas for step-by-step recipes.

 Pros: